Barvaziyel/Sudoku/README.md

 - **Adaptive Design**: Play comfortably on any device, thanks to responsive design elements.
 - **Clear Board**: Easily reset your current progress on the puzzle without needing to refresh the entire page or start a new puzzle.
 - **Get Hint**: Stuck on a tough spot?
 Use the "Get Hint" button to reveal a helpful hint for one of the unsolved cells.
+- **Difficulty Selection**: Start your game on the homepage by choosing the puzzle difficulty from a simple slider, making the game suitable for both beginners and advanced players.

 ## Built With